blankworker1/CTRL-P/hub.md

-# ctrl-p.art — hub
+# HUB

 A hub is a screen engraving service.
 It holds the equipment needed to burn designs onto mesh screens from the canonical archive, and ships those screens to nodes anywhere in the world.

 Any operator can run a hub.
 There is no central authority.
-The only requirement is access to the right equipment and the GitHub archive.
+The only requirement is access to the right equipment and the GitHub scren image archive.

 ---